Ethiopian Orthodox Tewahedo Church: Ark of the Covenant

 The Chapel of the Tablet at the Church of Our Lady Mary of Zion is said to house the original Ark of the Covenant.

 The Ethiopian Church claims that one of its churches, Our Lady Mary of Zion, is host to the original Ark of the Covenant that Moses carried with the Israelites during the Exodus.
 Only one priest is allowed into the building where the Ark is located, ostensibly due to biblical warnings of danger.
 As a result, international scholars doubt that the original Ark is truly there.

 Throughout Ethiopia, Orthodox churches are not considered churches until the local bishop gives them a tabot, a replica of the original Ark of the Covenant.
 The tabot is at least six inches (15 cm) square, and it is made of either alabaster, marble, or wood (see acacia).
 It is always kept in ornate coverings on the altar.
 Only priests are allowed to see or touch the tabot.
 In an elaborate procession, the tabot is carried around the outside of the church amid joyful song on the feast day of that particular church's namesake.
-On the great Feast of T'imk'et, known as Epiphany or Theophany in Europe, a group of churches send their tabot to celebrate the occasion at a common location where a pool of water or a river is to be found.
+On the great Feast of Timkat (Amharic: ጥምቀት T’əmqät), known as Epiphany or Theophany in Europe, a group of churches send their tabot to celebrate the occasion at a common location where a pool of water or a river is to be found.